chembl/mmv_train_image/Readme.md

   ex: docker run -v /Users/efelix/projects/mmv_train_image/model_train:/model_train mmv_train
   ```

+The container will generate 4 files for each model:

+- modelX.json: the dump of the model.
+- coverage_values_modelX.json: file with coverage values for each molecule in the coverage_set file.
+- predictions_modelX.csv: eMolecules dataset predictions.
+- report_modelX.json: classification metrics report using eMolecules predictions.

-Send model_train/model.json and model_train/coverage.json files to the EBI.
+Send the model and coverage files to the EBI.